2023 Nigerian gubernatorial elections

-The 2023 Nigerian gubernatorial elections will be held for state governors in 31 out of 36 Nigerian states.
-All but three elections will be held on 18 March—concurrent with elections to every state house of assembly, three weeks after the presidential election and National Assembly elections—while the Imo State, Kogi State, and Bayelsa State elections will be held on 11 November.
+The 2023 Nigerian gubernatorial elections were held for state governors in 31 out of 36 Nigerian states.
+All but three elections were held on 18 March—concurrent with elections to every state house of assembly, three weeks after the presidential election and National Assembly elections—while the Imo State, Kogi State, and Bayelsa State elections will be held on 11 November.
 The last regular gubernatorial elections for all states were in 2019.
 All states have a two term limit for Governors which makes 18 incumbent governors ineligible for re-election.